 Between the River Inn and the River Isar

-Surface area: The Tyrolean section of the Karwendel Alpine Park covers 730 km2, while the adjoining Bavarian conservation area often referred to as the Karwendel mountains and foothills accounts for another 190 km2.
+The Tyrolean section of the Karwendel Nature Park covers 730 km2, while the adjoining Bavarian conservation area often referred to as the Karwendel mountains and foothills accounts for another 190 km2.
 In total, the two parks cover approx. 920 km2.

-Due to its topography and climate, the Karwendel Alpine Park has a higher than average proportion of natural habitats such as forests and wild rivers, and boasts an exceptionally high level of biodiversity.
+Due to its topography and climate, the Karwendel Nature Park has a higher than average proportion of natural habitats such as forests and wild rivers, and boasts an exceptionally high level of biodiversity.

 The Karwendel Nature Reserve is part of the Karwendel mountains, located mostly in Tyrol and to a lesser extent also in Bavaria.
-The reserve has a total area ofapproximately 543 km² and forms the core of Karwendel Alpine Park, which also includes the protected areas of the Bärenkopf, the Falzthurntal and Gerntal valleys, the Großer Ahornboden, the Martinswand, Solstein and Reither Spitze, Nordkette and Vorberg, the reserves at Eppzirl and Achental West, and the small conservation areas of Martinswand and Fragenstein.
-As an independent massif, the Karwendel mountains are bordered by the Inntal Valley between Zirl and Jenbach to the south.
-The other natural borders of the Karwendel mountains are the Seefeld saddle to the west, the River Isar to the northwest, Walchenbach to the northeast, and the Achensee lowlands to the east.
+The reserve has a total area ofapproximately 543 km² and forms the core of Karwendel Nature Park, which also includes the protected areas of the Bärenkopf, the Falzthurntal and Gerntal valleys, the Großer Ahornboden, the Martinswand, Solstein and Reither Spitze, Nordkette and Vorberg, the reserves at Eppzirl and Achental West, and the small conservation areas of Martinswand and Fragenstein.

 The Karwendel foothills, of which the northern parts are located in German territory, are formed by the mountains in the Sojern Group (2,259 m), the Schafreiter and Mondscheinspitz Groups (2,105 m) and the Juifen and Hochplatte Groups.